-We feel like Pokémon: Let's Go does enough to beat Yellow, the first attempt to create the ultimate version of Red and Blue, but isn't quite up to scratch with FireRed and LeafGreen.
-But that's okay – Let's Go is designed to help ease in the brand new audience brought in by Pokémon GO to the core games ahead of whatever Pokémon 2019 is going to be.
+We feel like Pokémon: Let's Go, Pikachu and Let's Go, Eevee! does enough to beat Yellow, the first attempt to create the ultimate version of Red and Blue, but isn't quite up to the remake standards of FireRed and LeafGreen.
+But that's okay – Let's Go was designed to help ease in the brand new audience brought in by Pokémon GO to the core games ahead of Pokémon Sword and Shield later this year.

 It's also likely that a few of the quality of life features will make it into future games too, like catch combos, being able to see the Pokémon you can catch, and perhaps some form of motion controls.

 Pokémon Omega Ruby and Alpha Sapphire is yet another enhanced remake of an earlier Pokémon title, in this instance Ruby and Sapphire.
 It launched on 3DS shortly after X and Y, and included certain features from the sixth generation like Mega Evolution.
 Other fun additions include the ability to fly around Hoenn on Latios or Latias.